xlcnd/isbntools/README.md

 You can extend the lib by using the classes and functions exposed in `isbntools.dev`, namely:

-* `webservice` a class that handles the access to web services (just by passing an url) and supports `gzip`.
+* `WEBService` a class that handles the access to web services (just by passing an url) and supports `gzip`.
   You can subclass it to extend the functionality... but probably you don't need to use it!
 It is used in the next class.

-* `webquery` a class that uses `webservice` to retrive and parse data from a web service.
+* `WEBQuery` a class that uses `WEBService` to retrive and parse data from a web service.
 You can build a new provider of metadata by subclassing this class.
 The following classes do that (by using the *call pattern*).
 His main methods allow passing custom functions (*handlers*) that specialize them to specific needs (`data_checker` and `parser`).

-* `googlebooks` a class that retrives and parses book metadata, using Google Books API (you only have to provide an ISBN).
+* `GOOBQuery` a class that retrives and parses book metadata, using Google Books API (you only have to provide an ISBN).
+  The main features can be implemented by a call to `googlebooks.query` function!

-* `wcat` a class that retrives and parses book metadata, using the `worldcat.org xisbn service` (you only have to provide an ISBN).
+* `WCATQuery` a class that retrives and parses book metadata, using the `worldcat.org xisbn service` (you only have to provide an ISBN).
+  The main features can be implemented by a call to `wcat.query` function!

-* `wcated` a class that retrives and parses collections of ISBNs related with a given book, using the `worldcat.org xisbn service` (you only have to provide an ISBN).
+* `WCATEdQuery` a class that retrives and parses collections of ISBNs related with a given book, using the `worldcat.org xisbn service` (you only have to provide an ISBN).
+  The main features can be implemented by a call to `wcated.query` function!

-* `isbndb` a class that retrives and parses book metadata, using the `isbndb.org service` (you only have to provide an ISBN and an **API key**).
+* `ISBNDBQuery` a class that retrives and parses book metadata, using the `isbndb.org service` (you only have to provide an ISBN and an **API key**).
+  The main features can be implemented by a call to `isbndb.query` function!

+* `Metadata` a class that structures, cleans and 'validates' records of metadata.
+The main features can be implemented by a call to `stdmeta` function!

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.